GliozzoJ/missSNF/README.md

 # miss-SNF: a multimodal patient similarity network integration approach to handle completely missing data sources

-Precision medicine leverages patient-specific data to improve prevention, diagnosis, prognosis and treatment of diseases.
+Precision medicine leverages patient-specific multimodal data to improve prevention, diagnosis, prognosis and treatment of diseases.
 Advancing precision medicine requires the non-trivial integration of complex, heterogeneous and potentially high-dimensional data sources, such as multi-omics and clinical data.
 In literature several  approaches have been proposed to manage missing data, but usually limited to the recovery of subsets of features for a subset of patients.
 A largely overlooked problem is the integration of multiple sources of data when one or more of them are completely missing for a subset of patients, a relatively common condition  in clinical practice.

 We propose miss-Similarity Network Fusion (miss-SNF), a novel general-purpose data integration approach designed to manage completely missing data in the context of patient similarity networks.
 Miss-SNF integrates incomplete unimodal patient similarity networks by leveraging a non-linear message-passing strategy borrowed from the SNF algorithm.
-Miss-SNF is able to recover patient similarity even with completely missing data sources and it is ``task agnostic'', in the sense that can integrate partial data for both unsupervised and supervised prediction tasks.
+Miss-SNF is able to recover missing patient similarities and is ``task agnostic'', in the sense that can integrate partial data for both unsupervised and supervised prediction tasks.
-We evaluated miss-SNF on nine cancer datasets from The Cancer Genome Atlas (TCGA) and compared it to representative state-of-the-art integration approaches.
-Miss-SNF showed superior performance in recovering similarities and achieved competitive clustering results, identifying patients subgroups enriched in clinically relevant variables and showing differential survival.
-Moreover, we successfully applied the integrated network with completely missing data, for the supervised prediction of the overall survival and progression free interval events.
+Experimental analyses on nine cancer datasets from The Cancer Genome Atlas (TCGA) demonstrate that miss-SNF achieves state-of-the-art results in recovering similarities and in identifying patients subgroups enriched in clinically relevant variables and having differential survival.
+Moreover, amputation experiments show that miss-SNF supervised prediction of the overall survival and progression-free interval events with completely missing data achieves results comparable to those obtained when all the data are available.

 <div align="center">
 <img src="./man/figures/miss-SNF_logo.svg" alt="miss-SNF logo" width="275"/>